projscale/saforia/README.md

 - Preferences: pin entries to keep frequently used sites at the top of the Saved list.
 - Saved list: filter by method, switch sort (Recent vs A→Z), and paginate large lists; pinned items stay at the top.
 - Preferences: on Linux/Wayland you can enable “Mask sensitive content” to keep secrets hidden on platforms where capture blocking isn’t reliable.
-- Backup: export/import saved postfixes to a JSON file; optional passphrase uses Argon2id + ChaCha20‑Poly1305.
+- Backup: export/import saved entries via a `.safe` file that contains only labels, postfixes, methods, timestamps and master fingerprints (never master or viewer passwords).
+With a passphrase, the JSON inside is encrypted using Argon2id + ChaCha20‑Poly1305; without a passphrase it stays plain JSON, so prefer a strong passphrase and store the file on encrypted disk or another protected location.
 - Clipboard: set auto‑clear seconds (0 = off).
 After copying, clipboard is cleared after the delay.
  - Hold to reveal: press and hold the Reveal button to momentarily show a generated password; release to hide.